Custodial vs Non-Custodial Wallets for Crypto Ownership

 What Is a Non-Custodial Wallet?

-A non-custodial wallet, also known as a self-custody wallet like Velto, gives you complete control.
-You hold your private keys, which means only you can access your crypto.
+A non-custodial wallet, also known as a self-custody wallet, gives you complete control over your private keys and on-chain assets – which means only you can access your crypto.
 No company, government, or hacker can move your assets without your permission, unless they get your keys.

 This is the model that aligns with the original ethos of crypto: decentralization, ownership, and independence.